openhab/openhab-docs/installation/linux.md

 **Meeting the Requirements:**
 As a first step, please verify, that your system meets the [prerequisites](index.html#prerequisites).
-You may want to install Zulu [as a package](http://zulu.org/zuludocs-folder/Content/ZuluInstallationGuide/PrepareZuluPlatform/AttachAzulPackageRepositories.htm) or [manually](http://zulu.org/zuludocs-folder/Content/ZuluInstallationGuide/InstallingZulu/InstallLinuxUsingZuluZIPFile.htm).
+You may want to install Zulu, a fully certified Java build [as a package](http://zulu.org/zuludocs-folder/Content/ZuluInstallationGuide/PrepareZuluPlatform/AttachAzulPackageRepositories.htm) or [manually](http://zulu.org/zuludocs-folder/Content/ZuluInstallationGuide/InstallingZulu/InstallLinuxUsingZuluZIPFile.htm).

-Alternatively, Zulu embedded can be installed for small systems either from the same package repository as above or [manually](http://www.azul.com/downloads/zulu-embedded/).
+Alternatively, Zulu Embedded can be installed for small systems either from the same package repository as above or [manually](http://www.azul.com/downloads/zulu-embedded/).
+If you're unsure which manual file you should download, using `dpkg --print-architecture` or `rpm -q --qf '%{ARCH}\n' rpm` in your Linux terminal should point you in the right direction (e.g. armhf means ARM Hard Float).
+**Note:** Make sure to download Zulu or Java **8**, as openHAB is not yet compatible with Java 9.

 ## Installation